 Transcript of Episode

 Kyle Ditzian: [00:00:54] And so, I mean, there’s a number of topics that I know we wanted to get to today.
-But maybe the first one is or and maybe the most important one in regards to training is when should we do training, when this training actually the right solution.
-And and maybe we can get some some resources to help you guys make those decisions.
-But I think that the for me, when I am considering whether training is the right solution versus any other literally anything else, the first question that I always ask is this a is is it a can do or a won’t do problem if I. Put a metaphorical gun to your head and asked you to do whatever it is that you’re supposed to be doing, if you could do it under those conditions, it is not a training.
+But maybe the first one is or and maybe the most important one in regards to training is when should we do training when this training actually the right solution.
+And maybe we can get some resources to help you guys make those decisions.
+But I think that for me when I am considering whether training is the right solution versus any other literally anything else, the first question that I always ask is this a is is it a can-do or won’t do the problem if I. Put a metaphorical gun to your head and asked you to do whatever it is that you’re supposed to be doing, if you could do it under those conditions, it is not training.
 It is probably something else problem and is worth doing a little more investigating.